akrinos/akrinos.github.io/_pages/about.md

 ---
 permalink: /
-title: "In defense of the ubiquitous & essential protists whose diversity drives life on Earth"
+title: "Exploring microbes and the Earth system"
 excerpt: "About me"
 author_profile: true
 redirect_from: